roc-streaming/roc-toolkit/docs/sphinx/internals/glossary.rst

 .. glossary::

+*roc peer*
+    A sender or receiver (see below).

 *roc sender*
-    An entity that converts an audio stream to packets and sends them via the network to a receiver.
+    An entity that converts an audio stream to packets and sends them via the network to one or multiple receivers.
 The input audio stream is usually read from a file or a soundcard.

 *roc receiver*
     An entity that receives packets from multiple senders, converts them to audio streams and mixes the streams.
 The output audio stream is usually written to a file or a soundcard.

 *roc session*
-    An entity created on the receiver side for every connected sender, which receives packets from a single sender and converts them to an audio stream.
+    An entity that corresponds to one sender connected to one receiver.

+*roc sender session*
+    Represenation of roc session on sender side.

+*roc receiver session*
+    Represenation of roc session on receiver side.

 Audio
 =====